Cloud Security Basics for Non-Technical Business Owners

 - Default administrative passwords

-Real Example: Capital One breach exposed 100 million records due to misconfigured web application firewall.
+Real example: Capital One breach exposed 100 million records due to misconfigured web application firewall.

 Inadequate Access Management

 Too many users with excessive permissions create insider threat and credential theft risks.
+When accounts are compromised, attackers gain access to everything those credentials control.

-Common Issues:
+Common Issues

 - Shared administrative accounts